albindavidc/albindavidc/README.md

 </br></br>
 > Humility is recognizing that your achievements rely on the contributions of others.
 (CTA: Understand and value our strength)
 >
 > Gratitude is being deeply thankful for their support.
-(CTA: Value what's given)
+(CTA: Value what we have and what's given)

 <!--
 ### 🚀 Quick Connect 📫 **How to reach me:** <a href="https://github.com/albindavidc#connect-me">Go Below</a>